paultopia/murdersky/index.md

 temperature-appropriate kind of precipitation could happen that day (snow, rain, freezing rain, etc.).

+### Weather Alerts are Idiotic.
+Subscribe to One Anyway

-Also, it is imperative to subscribe to a weather alert service that sends text messages or push notifications or the like when, e.g., a blizzard or a patch of sub-sub-sub freezing wind is rolling in (these can come out of nowhere).
-I used to subscribe to the weather alerts offered by [“Accuweather”](https://alert.accuweather.com/accualert/), but then I realized that their *unsubscribe* page doesn't work, so I couldn't get off it when I moved from Iowa City to Chicago, and ended up having to block their numbers and e-mails.
+You need to subscribe to a weather alert service that sends text messages or push notifications or the like when, e.g., a blizzard or a patch of sub-sub-sub freezing wind is rolling in.
+This is a consequence of the previous point, re: forecasting being totally inaccurate.
+Dangerous storms can just randomly show up with no prior notice, and if you don't get the text message or whatever you may, e.g., go a long way away from home and then get stranded or worse.

+I used to subscribe
+to the weather alerts offered by [“Accuweather”](https://alert.accuweather.com/accualert/), but then I realized that their *unsubscribe* page doesn't work, so I couldn't get off it when I moved from Iowa City to Chicago, and ended up having to block their numbers and e-mails.
 Now I just use the [Carrot Weather](https://www.meetcarrot.com/weather/) app's push notifications, and also pay their ridiculous subscription prices in order to have maximum weather data and customizable notifications and weather maps on my watch (!!) and all the rest.
-This sort of stuff is necessary when you live in the Midwest, trust me.
+I also get the City of Chicago's alerts, which include weather along with things like street closures.

 These weather alerts will be infuriating.
 They send exactly the same alert for “hey, it’s going to be a little bit foggy this morning, but